rmit-ir/RMIT-TREC-LiveQA15-notebook/README.md

 will provide insight into why the approaches were not successful in our current system configurations.

 <b>Acknowledgment</b>.
-This work was supported by the Australian Research
+This work was supported in part by the Australian
-Council's *Discovery Projects* Scheme (DP140102655).
+Research Council's *Discovery Projects* Scheme (DP140102655), and in part by NPRP grant# NPRP 6-1377-1-257 from the Qatar National Research Fund (a member of Qatar Foundation).
 Shane Culpepper is the recipient of an Australian Research Council DECRA Research Fellowship (DE140100275).
+The statements made herein are solely the responsibility of the authors.

 ## Footnotes ##